Last Updated on

 Keeping the Urn at Home

 If you are keeping the urn at home, the only limit is your imagination.
 I’d recommend choosing something durable and well-crafted, like one of our urns at Urns Northwest.
 You can also make your own or select one from the funeral home or crematorium.
-Be careful when shopping for urns on Amazon or Etsy, as many of those are small urns designed for pets.
+Be careful when shopping for urns at major online marketplaces like Etsy, as many of those are small urns designed for pets.
 Make sure it is a standard adult sized urn, with a capacity of about 200 cubic inches.

 For more details about cremation urn capacities, see this article: What size urn should I get?